reshmabidikar/reshmabidikar.github.io/java-interview-questions/difference-between-break-and-continue-statement.md

   - "java-jump-statements"
 ---

-Both the break and continue statements are used to change the fliw of executionin Java loops.
-However they differ in the way they work.
+Both the break and continue statements are used to change the flow of execution in Java loops.
+However, they differ in the way they work.

 #### What is a break statement?